 - Presents and analyzes over twenty specific linkages and causalities between energy consumption, climate change and energy poverty

 - Describes the state-of-the-art regarding the energy consumption of buildings in Europe and recent trends and characteristics

 - Explores how can we transform problems into opportunities

 - Examines how we can increase the added value of technological, economic and social interventions to generate wealth and offer employment opportunities

 Energy academics and researchers, urban climatologists, urban planners, sustainability/sustainable development academics and researchers, geographers, professionals/researchers focused on the built environment

-3. Linkages and Causalities Developed between Low Energy Consumption Buildings, Local and Global Climate Change and Energy Poverty
+5. Defining the Synergies Between Energy Consumption – Local Climate Change and Energy Poverty

 - No. of pages: